oscarhua/Bilibili-fanmedal-upgrade/README.md

-# Bilibili fan medal upgrade (still under construction)
+# Bilibili fan medal upgrade

 ## Functionality:
 - Get the room ID of all anchors that the user has fan medals of